calcom/cal.com/apps/web/pages/settings/organizations/domain-wide-delegation-TODO.md

 ## Version 1.0
 ### Important
+  - [ ] Add a feature flag to enable/disable domain-wide delegation
+    - Disabling
+      - should remove settings/organizations/domain-wide-delegation link from UI
+      - No DWD credential should be considered
+  - Tests
+    - [ ] Booking Scenario Tests that would verify that correct payload is given to CalendarService when DWD is enabled
+    - [ ] Google CalendarService unit tests to verify that if DWD credential is provided it uses impersonation to access API otherwise it uses regular user credential API.
+    - [ ] setDestinationCalendar.handler.ts tests to verify that when DWD is enabled it still correctly sets the destination calendar.
+    - [ ] getConnectedDestinationCalendars tests.
   - [x] Creating DWD shouldn't immediately enable it.
 Enabling has separate check to confirm if it is actually configured in google workspace
   - [x] Added check to avoid adding same domain for a workspace platform in another organization if it is already enabled in some other organization
   - [x] Don't show dwd in menu for non-org-admin users - It errors with something_went_wrong right now